syncfusion/ej2-javascript-docs/src/diagram/diagram/es5-getting-started.md

 >
 > Styles: `C:/Program Files (x86)/Syncfusion/Essential Studio/15.4.30/Essential JS 2/ej2-diagrams/styles/material.css`

-**Step 3:** Create a folder `myapp/resources` and copy/paste the global scripts and styles from the above installed location to `myapp/resources` location.
+**Step 3:** Create a folder `myApp/resources` and copy/paste the global scripts and styles from the above installed location to `myApp/resources` location.

-**Step 4:** Create a HTML page (index.html) in `myapp` location and add the Essentials JS 2 script and style references.
+**Step 4:** Create a HTML page (index.html) in `myApp` location and add the Essentials JS 2 script and style references.

 ```html
 <!DOCTYPE html>